 These benefits are available to groups once they are accredited:

-- usage of the “Accredited at TUM” label (however, no usage rights to the TUM logo are granted)
+- usage of the label “Accredited at TUM” (however, rights to use the TUM logo are not granted)

-- in coordination with the Student Representation’s PR department: Publicity via our social media channels
+- in coordination with the Student Representation’s PR Department: opportunity to share content via the SV's social media channels

-- in coordination with the MPIC student council’s computer unit: storage space and mail services
+- in coordination with the Computer Department of the MPIC departmental student council: storage space and mail services

-- Ability to apply to special room usage privileges and funds
+- Ability to apply for special room usage privileges and funds

-- according to availability: seminars at the Akademiezentrum Raitenhaslach (de) (subsidized via central tuition substitution funds)
+- according to availability: Organization of seminars at the Akademiezentrum Raitenhaslach (subsidized via central tuition substitution funds)

-- ability to apply for the StudiTUM group status
+- ability to apply to be selected as a StudiTUM group

-- ability to apply for project-based funding via the Freunde der TUM e.
-V. (Contact person: Dr. Julia von Mendel)
+- ability to apply for the Projektförderung durch die Freunde der TUM e.
+V. (contact person: Dr. Julia von Mendel)

 The following benefits are not a result of accreditation.